 Janmastami in Mathura

 Janmastami and Mathura.
 The combination spells magic.
 Janmastami celebrates the birth of the beloved Hindu god -Lord Krishna.
 And Mathura, the ancient north Indian town, is Krishna's birthplace, which makes it one of the most sacred and holy places in the entire country.
+In 2021, Janmashtami is celebrated on August 30.

 Legends of Lord Krishna